Coma is a journal.

 Are you saying you didn’t know, you didn’t know, how could you

-have known?
+?
 Each glint in river water?
 How will you atone?

 At knowing’s nexus while lives are breaking in the dam?